shivampaw/MultiUserChat/README.md

 ## Download & Install
 To run this you need a computer with Java 8 installed.
 Then just download the latest jar version from the [releases](https://github.com/shivampaw/MultiUserChat/releases) page and run it!

+If you wish to run the server on a headless device you can run the jar from a console by executing `java -jar MultiUserChat.jar headless` and that will run the Chat Server in the terminal instead of a JavaFX application.
 ## Troubleshooting
 If you can't get yours working globally then you probably need to port forward.
 Googling for "[YOUR ROUTER] port forwarding" should help you achieve this.